Whole House Humidifier Pros and Cons: Everything You Need to Know

 HVAC whole-house humidifiers need little maintenance compared to portable models.
 The evaporator panel filter should be changed once a year with ducted humidifiers, and at that time, it should also be cleaned to remove any mineral scale debris.
 The upkeep is almost non-existent other than the yearly evaporator panel change.

-You will need to regularly clean your portable humidifier to prevent mold or other buildups.
+You must regularly clean your portable humidifier to prevent mold or other buildups.
 Try cleaning it every two weeks and adding an anti-microbial agent to the basin.
 How often you fill the reservoir with water depends on the unit size and how much you use it.

 4. HVAC Central Humidifiers Have No Tank to Refill